 We now argue that if the ring $S$ in Theorem \ref{biggluing} is quasi-excellent, then the ring $B$ constructed in Theorem \ref{biggluing} is quasi-excellent.
-We first note that in the definition of quasi-excellent, we can restrict to purely inseparable finite field extensions (see, for example, Remark 1.3 in \cite{Rotthaus}).
-Hence, if a local ring $R$ contains the rationals, then $R$ is quasi-excellent if, for all $P \in \Spec{(R)}$, the ring $\widehat{R} \otimes_R (R_P/PR_P)$ is a regular ring.
-Thus, to show that $R$ is quasi-excellent, it suffices to show that, for all $P \in \Spec{(R)}$ and for all $Q \in \Spec{(\widehat{R})}$ satisfying $Q \cap R = P$, we have that $(\widehat{R}/P\widehat{R})_Q$ is a RLR.
+We first note that, to show that condition (1) in the definition of quasi-excellent holds, we can restrict to purely inseparable finite field extensions (see, for example, Remark 1.3 in \cite{Rotthaus}).
+Hence, if a local ring $R$ contains the rationals, then $R$ satisfies condition (1) in the definition for quasi-excellent if, for all $P \in \Spec{(R)}$, the ring $\widehat{R} \otimes_R (R_P/PR_P)$ is a regular ring.
+Thus, to show that $R$ satisfies condition (1) in the definition of quasi-excellent, it suffices to show that, for all $P \in \Spec{(R)}$ and for all $Q \in \Spec{(\widehat{R})}$ satisfying $Q \cap R = P$, we have that $(\widehat{R}/P\widehat{R})_Q$ is a RLR.

 \begin{proposition} Suppose the ring $S$ in Theorem \ref{biggluing} satisfies the additional condition that it is quasi-excellent.
 Then the ring $B$ constructed in Theorem \ref{biggluing} is also quasi-excellent. \end{proposition}